pkhuong/Napa-FFT/README.md

 --------------------

-Napa-FFT only supports a single type of input and output vectors: arrays of double complexes values.
+Napa-FFT only supports a single type of input and output vectors: arrays of double complex values.
 Scratch space and configuration data can be cached through instances of `fft-instance`.

 _It is important to note that Napa-FFT currently only supports input sizes that are powers of two; I have vague plans to improve on the